All Episodes

 I'll give you an example.

-Now, I submit the food chain is like any other chain.
+I submit the food chain is like any other chain.

-You break a link in the middle of it and it essentially becomes a chain that has no power or strength to speak of.
+You break a link in the middle of it, and it essentially becomes a chain that has no power or strength to speak of.

-We're at the top of that chain.
+We are at the top of that chain, and will it help us?

-Because when the ecology begins to unravel as it appears it may be doing already, then I would think it's only a matter of decades at the most.
+Because when the ecology begins to unravel, as it appears it may be doing already, then I would think it's only a matter of decades at the most before there would be very, very large changes, and we may have already begun that process.

 On that note, we'll take a break right here.